adrialemany/g1man/manipulation/README.md

 - inverse_kinematics.py: A standard Cartesian controller that allows the user to input X, Y, Z coordinates to move the left arm using a damped least-squares Jacobian approach.
 - inverse_kinematics_collision_avoidance.py: An advanced version of the IK controller.
 It utilizes Null-Space Projection to perform secondary tasks, such as pushing joints away from their physical limits while maintaining the primary reaching goal.
 - inverse_kinematics_mujoco.py: The same as the last one, but for mujoco.
 Easy, right?
+- vision_brain.py: recognizes a bright green box, gets close to it and tries to grab it.

 ### Workspace and Safety
 - workspace_mapper.py: A utility script used to define safe operational volumes.
 It records the extreme positions of the hand while the user moves the arm manually, saving the results to a configuration file.